FlooferLand/website/README.md

-# Floof's Fluffy Blog
+# Floof's Fluffy Blog & stuff

-Here be lying my blogging website!
+Here be lying my blogging website as well as other parts of my website!